 The United States Postal Service (USPS) is an independent establishment of the executive branch of the U.S. government, which borrows from the Bank to finance its capital improvements and operating expenses.
-The USPS has a total borrowing authority of \$15 billion.
-The USPS owed the Bank \$11 billion as of September 30, 2019.
+The USPS has historically maintained a Note Purchase Agreement with the Bank supporting borrowing authority of \$15 billion.
+This agreement expired on August 31, 2019, and all notes remaining under this agreement have expired or have been fully advanced.
+The USPS had an outstanding balance of \$14 billion as of September 30, 2020.